-STARTING THE BUSINESS
+STARTING YOUR BUSINESS

-You’ve been working as a technician and now, you have actually made a decision to start your personal HVACR company.
+You’ve been working as a technician and now, you have actually made a decision to start a personal HVACR company.
 The inquiry now is, “Why?”
-Lots of service providers choose to begin their very own company due to the fact that they intend to be their very own manager and also run the company their own way and make their own decisions.
-For many years, what Phil Furlong, CEO and operating manager of Furlong HVAC Services Inc., has actually found out, long ago, is that being the boss comes with more freedom, however, even more, responsibility.
+Lots of service providers choose to begin their very own company due to the fact that they intend in being their very own manager and also run their company their own way and make their own decisions.
+For many years, what Phil Furlong, CEO and operating manager of Furlong HVAC Services Inc., has actually found out, long ago, is that running the show comes with more freedom, however, even more, responsibility.
 Phil started out in the industry in his early 20’s with his stepfather in Ottawa.
 Their main scope was providing subcontract technical service for the Natural Gas Utility.
 The company grew very quickly with the rapid introduction of natural gas in the eastern Ontario region.
 When the Utility structure changed and they no longer offered service and basically handed it over to a voted choie company, the family business began to focus more on their own clientele and develop their own corporate personality.
 Phil went out on his own and learned a lot about moving from the field to the fire.
 He began mainly working in the commercial HVAC area, and then slowly branched out into residential heating, ventilation, and air conditioning repair, sales, and installations.

 PRESERVE QUALITY TECHNIQUES.

 “I am the owner and not a technician” he stated.
-“I think this is an advantage.
+“Thinking in this mindset is crucial to success.
 I have close friends who are in business.
-Many are tradesman running their own company and they continuously get pulled into the everyday activities of doing the job, as a result overlooking business side of the business.”.
+Many are tradesman who are running a business and are continuously getting pulled into the hands on work, as a result, never develop their business skills”.

-“As the owner, in some cases when dealing with just what’s not going right in the business, I neglect everything that is going right,” he stated.
-“I need to ground myself and also keep in mind that.
-My goal is to create a business that works for me, not as a result of me.”.
+“As the owner, in some cases when the little problems here and there, I neglect the things and people who arte doing great” he stated.
+“A need to stay grounded and focused on the big picture is key.
+My ultimate goal was always to build a business that provides for me, not as a result of me.”.